hiphops-io/hiphops-io.github.io/docs/start-quickstart.md

 Now we'll get our config/folders set up:

-1. `mkdir ~/.hops` creates the default folder `hops` uses to look for configs
-2. `touch ~/.hops/config.yaml && echo "debug: true" >> ~/.hops/config.yaml` to create a config file with debug enabled.<br>This is just a convenience measure as we'll usually want debug level logging when running locally
+1. `touch ~/.hops/config.yaml && echo "debug: true" >> ~/.hops/config.yaml` to create a config file with debug enabled.<br>This is just a convenience measure as we'll usually want debug level logging when running locally
-3. `touch ~/.hops/quickstart.hops` to create our first empty hops file
+1. `touch ~/.hops/quickstart.hops` to create our first empty hops file

 > Note: We're using default directory locations and filenames for everything in this guide, but know that you can configure those settings via CLI flags/ENV_VARS/config files to hops